 24/7 response capability for advice and consultation on radiological emergencies

 REAC/TS maintains a 24/7 national and international radiation emergency response capability and provides continuing medical education and outreach exercises.
 REAC/TS courses annually reach thousands of health care professionals, emergency responders and health physicists worldwide.
 Topics address the medical management of radiological/nuclear incidents, as well as decontamination techniques through instructional and hands-on education.

 REAC/TS also operates a unique laboratory that helps DOE close a critical gap in our nation's ability to respond to a radiological or nuclear incident.
 The REAC/TS Cytogenetic Biodosimetry Laboratory utilizes the “gold standard” dicentric chromosome assay, a proven technique that can be used to help calculate the absorbed radiation dose in exposed individuals.

 Learn more about REAC/TS's unique emergency medical response capabilities:

 What to do if you need to contact REAC/TS during an emergency?

-If you need to contact REAC/TS for assistance with a radiation exposure, please watch this video to know what information is needed for us to address your questions and concerns.
+If you might need to contact REAC/TS for assistance with a radiation exposure, please watch this video to know in advance what information will be helpful for us to address your questions and concerns.